 High School Representatives

-- Dual Enrollment teachers are considered adjunct professors at the University of Nebraska at Omaha.
-Therefore, as a teacher you will have benefits that will enhance your professional, classroom and teaching experiences.
+- Dual Enrollment teachers are an important part of the UNO community.
+As a dual enrollment teacher you will have benefits that will enhance your professional, classroom and teaching experiences.

 - Access to the UNO Criss Library